MohamedAtef321/RTSD-Road-Traffic-Signs-Detection-System/README.md

 </div>

 Throughout the project, we followed these steps:
-1. First we used RoboFlow to create the dataset in YOLO format
+1. First we used [RoboFlow](https://roboflow.com/) to create the dataset in YOLO format.
-2. Then we used Google Colab to train the model
+2. Then we used [Google Colab](https://colab.research.google.com/) to train the model.
 3. Finally we used Raspberry Pi 4 to run the model on the real-time video stream from the camera.

 <div align="center">